cpske/ISP/authentication/index.md

 * something you have
 * something you are

-Class Exercise: Which of the above auth methods are "something you know", "something you have", and "something you are"?
+Class Exercise:

+* Give examples of each of the above

 ## Third-party Authentication